 After a long, cold and wet winter everything is starting to grow again.
 Getting it back in tip top shape can involve moss killing, weeding and regular mowing.

-In this post, we will focus on what fertiliser to use to achieve a healthy green lawn.
+This post will focus on what lawn fertiliser is and when to use it to achieve a healthy green lawn.

 Knowing your NPK

 NPK stands for the symbol of the chemical elements that make up plant fertilisers.

 They are vital for healthy plant growth but are not always readily available in the soil.
 Some soils are deficient in one or more elements and need extra help, and certain plants require exceptionally high levels of an element.